 2. Grants

 Grants from governments, foundations, and corporations provide significant funding for nonprofits.
 These funds are typically designated for specific projects or operational needs.
-Securing grants involves thorough research, writing compelling proposals, and maintaining good relationships with grantmakers.
+However, securing grants is highly competitive and requires nonprofits to demonstrate their effectiveness and impact.

 Key Strategies: